Consent Quickstart Guide

 <script> tag to add to the

-<head> tag section of your site in Consent’s dashboard under Developer Settings.
+<head> tag section of your site in Consent Manager → Developer Settings.

-Once you do this, Consent is in “Reporting Only” mode by default and is only collecting telemetry data (the number of requests made to different domains) for the purpose of automatically filling out your Data Flows page.
+Once the tag is added to your site, Consent is in “Reporting Only” mode by default and is only collecting telemetry data (the number of requests made to different domains) for the purpose of automatically filling out your Data Flows page.
 It does not regulate or block any requests yet, and should have no impact on your site functionality.

 Once your script is set up, telemetry data is sent to our backend to be processed and classified, and will show up in your “Data Flows” and “Cookies” tables.
 Now, all you have to do is wait for enough telemetry data to come in -- the more visitors you have, the more pages they visit, the more quickly your data flows will fill up.